-KCGF operations and all administrative activities since June 10, 2017 are independent and under the management of the Fund backed by technical assistance from USAID.
+KCGF operations and all administrative activities since June 10, 2017 are independent and under the management of the Fund.

-On December 6, 2017 The Kosovo Credit Guarantee Fund (FKGK) signed the Guarantee Agreement with the Swedish International Development Cooperation Agency (SIDA), represented by the Embassy of Sweden in Pristina.
+On December 6, 2017 the Kosovo Credit Guarantee Fund (FKGK) signed the Guarantee Agreement with the Swedish International Development Cooperation Agency (SIDA), represented by the Embassy of Sweden in Pristina.